puppup420247-org/EdgeEnterprise/edgeenterprise/configure-edge-with-mdm.md

 If the policy is in a group, follow these steps:

-1. Open msedge.admx
+1. Open msedge.admx with any xml editor.
 2. Search for the policy name you want to set.
 For example, "ExtensionInstallForceList".
 3. Use the value of the *ref* attribute from the *parentCategory* element.
 For example, "Extensions" from \<parentCategory ref=" Extensions"/>.
 4. Replace `<ADMXCategory>` with the *ref* attribute value to construct the URI path.
 The URI path for this example will be:<br>.*`/Device/Vendor/MSFT/Policy/Config/Edge~Policy~microsoft_edge~Extensions/ExtensionInstallForcelist`*

-### Define the data type
+### Specify the path data type

 The OMA-URI data type is always “String”.

-### Define the value for browser policies
+### Set the value for a browser policy

-This section describes how to define the value in XML format for each data type.
+This section describes how to set the value, in XML format, for each data type.
 For non-Boolean data types, the value must start with the `<enabled/>` element.

 #### Boolean data type